 - Contingent Beneficiaries – (the person/persons that will get the money should the primary beneficiary also pass away).
 Many policies I review never had Contingent Beneficiaries set up, it is important to do this especially for a couple with children.
 The reason this is important is that sometimes both parents pass away at the same time, the money from the policy will be needed to take care of the children.
 This will keep the proceeds from being tied up in the estate and pays it directly to the children/Trustee.

 - Trustee – check that there is a Trustee in place fro any minors – if you are unsure who you want as Trustee, just put down a family member or friend.
-In the future if you change your mind you can easily change your trustee by submitting a signed form to the life insurance company.
-Also be sure to tell your Trustee they are on the policy and also where the policy is and what insurance company it is with.
+In the future, if you change your mind you can easily change your trustee by submitting a signed form to the life insurance company.
+Also, be sure to tell your Trustee they are on the policy and also where the policy is and what insurance company it is with.
 Even better introduce them to your life insurance/financial planner.

-- Needs Analysis – completed (this should be done at least every 5 years) A Needs Analysis is a review of all your debts, assets, and any survivor income needed as well as any capitol gains or tax issues there may be upon your death.
+- Needs Analysis – completed (this should be done at least every 5 years) A Needs Analysis is a review of all your debts, assets, and any survivor income needed as well as any capital gains or tax issues there may be upon your death.

 Related article: Life insurance is the foundation of your financial life